 Regarding amino acids, some are produced in your dog’s body already.
 However, the most essential of them must be derived from their food supply.
 Meats, including fish, will help top up their amino-acid levels assuming they are lacking in these important organic compounds.

 Different types of fish are beneficial for different reasons.
 It can be confusing because there are a lot of fish varieties to choose from.
 As an example, salmon contains the required daily dose of vitamin D and about half of the recommended dose of vitamin B12.
 Generally, dogs can benefit greatly from occasionally eating salmon since it provides them with lots of essential proteins.
 However, as stated above, you have to make sure that salmon is cooked well enough before you feed it to your dog.

 Another type is sardines which can contain soft digestible bones for a calcium boost.
 They also provide a quarter of a daily dose of magnesium which can help with mood, among other benefits.

 Careful of The Bones

 Unfortunately, the presence of fish bones are not so obvious and are often sharp which can certainly be harmful for your dog as they chow down.
 This is one down side to serving fish, besides edible whole sardines which are safe.
 These pesky fish bones can easily get stuck in the throat or further down your dog’s digestive system.
 Carefully provide your dog some fish by screening it closely for difficult to see bones!

 Conclusion on Fish

 Dogs love eating fish and you’ll be happy to know that cooked fish is okay to provide in moderation.
 You do, however, still need to provide well-balanced meals for your canine friend so limit their fish consumption to a couple times weekly.
 Certain fish species may be more beneficial than others depending on your dog’s nutritional needs.
-Finally, always cook the fish before feeding time and also carefully check for bones prior to serving.
+Finally, it’s best to cook the fish before feeding time while also carefully checking for bones prior to serving.